| 1995 |

 | 2017 |

-UPF1 acts as an E3 ubiquitin ligase via its RING domain to promote ubiquitination and proteasomal degradation of MYOD protein (a master regulator of myogenesis), thereby repressing skeletal muscle differentiation; this is a protein decay function independent of its mRNA decay role. |
+UPF1 acts as an E3 ubiquitin ligase via its RING domain to promote ubiquitination and proteasomal degradation of MYOD protein, thereby repressing skeletal muscle differentiation.
+This activity is independent of MYOD mRNA stability and represents a UPF1 function in protein quality control. |

 Molecular cell |